dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/iis/index.md

 ---

-For more information on hosting, see [Hosting in ASP.NET Core](xref:fundamentals/hosting).
+For more information on hosting, see [Host in ASP.NET Core](xref:fundamentals/host/index).

 ### IIS options